 Ready to see what radically personal customer service looks like?
 Sign up for a free demo with Gladly today.

-Due to expected surges in sales volume and an increased sense of urgency, navigating customer experience around the holidays is always challenging.
+Due to expected surges in sales volume and an increased sense of urgency, navigating CX holidays is always challenging.
 Throw in global unrest, supply chain delays, inflation, and economic uncertainty, and it’s a whole new ball game.

 Luckily, we have the scoop on how our community is preparing to address these challenges.
 We spoke with Ben Devey, Director of Customer Experience at Ollie Pets, and Eliza Wiraatmadja, VP of Services, Support, and Education at Gladly, on how they plan to alleviate the holiday customer service rush while strengthening customer relationships in the process.

-1. What Role Should Customer Self-Service Play in the Holiday Support Strategy?
+1. What Role Should Customer Self-Service Play in the CX Holiday Strategy?

 Eliza: Research studies conducted over the past few years indicate that anywhere between 40 – 67% of consumers prefer to self-serve instead of speaking with a representative.
 That’s a lot.
 Self-service tools — like order tracking, knowledge base articles, FAQs, returns portals — play a huge role in delivering a great customer experience, especially over the holidays.
 Make it easy to self-serve by showcasing your self-service options in multiple channels.